Can You Rent a Garage to Work on Your Car?

 Predictably, safety is a concern in places where customers can crawl under a couple of tons of metal.
 Most garages will have you sign a liability form or even a mandatory safety class garage renters must take before they begin.

-Some garages charge per hour, while others offer a subscription-type fee to the garage every month.
 For example, the same California shop mentioned above provides a monthly subscription fee based on how many hours a month you want to have access to the garage.
-Want to work on your project every weekend?
-It’ll cost more than reserving a time for a quick oil change once a month.

 Here are a few different price factors: